LeoRohrQuaresma/LeoRohrQuaresma/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

 <p align="left">
   Greetings!
-I am a proficient <strong>full stack developer</strong>.<br> Skilled in the art of front end development.
-My fervor for UX/UI design is unparalleled, and I am constantly striving to deliver optimal outcomes for end-users.
-I derive pleasure in working with novel concepts and devising ingenious codes to achieve optimal solutions.
+I am a proficient <strong>full stack developer</strong>.<br> with a passion for creating dynamic and user-friendly websites.
+Proficient in HTML, CSS, JavaScript, React and Node.js, with a solid understanding of responsive design principles.
+Fluent in English, with excellent communication and collaboration skills.
+Committed to continuous learning and staying up-to-date with emerging technologies to contribute to the success and growth of dynamic projects.

 <p align="left">
   🦄 Programming Languages: <strong>Javascript/Typescript and Python.</strong>